dekoza/mtgpl/comprules.rst

 701.16c
 -------
 If an effect would cause a player to shuffle one or more specific objects into a library, but none of those objects are in the zone they're expected to be in, that library isn't shuffled.

-Example: Guile says, in part, "When Guile is put into a graveyard from anywhere, shuffle it into its owner's library."
+**Example:** :mtgtip:`Guile` says, in part, "When Guile is put into a graveyard from anywhere, shuffle it into its owner's library."
 It's put into a graveyard and its ability triggers, then a player exiles it from that graveyard in response.
 When the ability resolves, nothing happens.

 .. _mtgcr-701-16d:

 701.16d
 -------
 If an effect would cause a player to shuffle one or more specific objects into a library, and a replacement or prevention effect causes all such objects to be moved to another zone instead, that library isn't shuffled.

-Example: Black Sun's Zenith says, in part, "Shuffle Black Sun's Zenith into its owner's library."
+**Example:** :mtgtip:`Black Sun's Zenith` says, in part, "Shuffle Black Sun's Zenith into its owner's library."
 Black Sun's Zenith is in a graveyard, has gained flashback (due to Recoup, perhaps), and is cast from that graveyard.
 Black Sun's Zenith will be exiled, and its owner's library won't be shuffled.

 .. _mtgcr-701-16e:

 701.16e
 -------
 If an effect would cause a player to shuffle a set of objects into a library, that library is shuffled even if there are no objects in that set.

-Example: Loaming Shaman says "When Loaming Shaman enters the battlefield, target player shuffles any number of target cards from his or her graveyard into his or her library."
+**Example:** :mtgtip:`Loaming Shaman` says "When Loaming Shaman enters the battlefield, target player shuffles any number of target cards from his or her graveyard into his or her library."
 It enters the battlefield, its ability triggers, and no cards are targeted.
 When the ability resolves, the targeted player will still have to shuffle his or her library.

 .. _mtgcr-701-16f: